Then Abram bound the youth with belts and straps,

 They left camp in heavy rain at thirteen hundred hours, prompt and precise.
 McNamara did not tolerate imprecision.
 He had been an accountant before the SSA claimed him and he still believed in a strict adherence to accuracy.

 Time was of the essence.
 Rather than taking a circuitous passage through Allied territory, McNamara was being asked to move, quickly and discreetly, through lands that were held by the Germans.
 Worst of all, he would be forced to lead his men across a wide field that had seen battle earlier in the campaign.
-The Germans had won that fight and there was no guarantee that their Central forces had abandoned the place.
+The Germans had won that fight and while it was hoped that they were no longer occupying the tactically unnecessary location, there was no guarantee that Central forces had abandoned the place.
 It was a hazardous assignment and McNamara knew that he would be lucky if any of his men made it to Fossoy alive.

 He continued the first march through the night, knowing that darkness soon would be their only cover.
 The long hours wore away in the gloom, each man left with his own thoughts in the ominous quietude.
 Eventually the rain lifted but a sense of dread had fallen over the squad.
 Even the implacable Wells walked in silence.
 McNamara had not shared his concern that their mission was hopeless but his men knew it all the same.
 They walked on through the darkness.